free prenuptial agreement template

 1. Are prenups enforceable in Utah?

-Yes.
-Utah enforces prenuptial agreements under the Uniform Premarital Agreement Act (Utah Code §§ 81-3-201 through 81-3-208).
-Utah is one of the most pro-enforcement states in the country — it adopted the 1983 UPAA and rejected the 2012 UPMAA, meaning courts cannot invalidate a prenup for "unconscionability" or "unfairness" at any time.
-A challenger must prove either (1) involuntary execution, or (2) fraud at signing plus all three disclosure failures.
-Satisfying the disclosure prongs alone is not enough after Keyes v.
-Keyes, 2015 UT App 114.
+Yes — Utah is one of the most pro-enforcement states in the country.
+Utah adopted the 1983 Uniform Premarital Agreement Act (Utah Code §§ 81-3-201 through 81-3-208) and rejected the 2012 UPMAA, which means Utah courts cannot invalidate a prenup for "unconscionability" or "unfairness" at any point.
+A challenger must prove either (1) involuntary execution, or (2) fraud at signing plus all three disclosure failures — a conjunctive test that is mechanically difficult to satisfy.
+After Keyes v.
+Keyes, 2015 UT App 114, even proving all three disclosure failures does not establish fraud; fraud must be proven independently.
+This makes Utah prenuptial agreements among the hardest to overturn in any U.S. jurisdiction.

 2. What makes a prenup valid in Utah?